juan-carlos-trimino/IaC-cos-storage/README.md

 > plan (Required, list(string))

 The name of the plan type supported by service.
-Supported plans are: `lite` and `standard`.
+Supported plans are: `lite` (default) and `standard`.

 ```
 plan = [
-  "lite"
+  "lite",
+  "standard"
 ]
 ```
 ***